spjmurray/puppet-ceph/README.md

 The OSD provider can also operate on enclosures with SES firmware running on a SAS expander.
 In some cases SCSI addresses aren't predicatable and susceptible to the same enumeration problem as /dev device names.
-In these cases the devices can be provisioned with 'Slot 01' which directly correlates to a slot name found in sysfs under /sys/class/enclosure.
+In these cases the devices can be provisioned with 'Slot 01' or 'SLOT 001' which directly correlates to a slot name found in sysfs under /sys/class/enclosure.
 On newer expanders the labels may be formatted as DISK00 which is also supported.
 The two addressing modes can be used interchangably.

 The OSD provider also accepts an arbitrary hash of parameters to be passed to ceph-disk.
 The keys are the long options supported by ceph-disk stripped of the